Discover Honolulu’s history on a self-guided audio tour. Explore iconic landmarks, royal heritage, and modern politics at your own pace.

 Patsy Takemoto was a third-generation Japanese-American who was raised in Hawaii.

-Eternal Flame Memorial - This memorial honors the men and women who perished in the December 7th, 1941 attack on Pearl Harbor—“a date which will live in infamy,” as President Franklin Roosevelt stated.
+- Eternal Flame Memorial - This memorial pays tribute to the men and women who perished in the December 7th, 1941 attack on Pearl Harbor—“a date which will live in infamy,” as President Franklin Roosevelt stated.

 “It is for them that I would give the last drop of my blood; it is for them that I would spend, nay, am spending, everything belonging to me.”